nicholasferguson/Portable_SIMD/Readme.md

 #Questions to answer

-	+ With metaprogramming, can an application switch to a particular SIMD wrapper, with minimal re-coding,
+* With metaprogramming, can an application:
+	+ switch to a particular SIMD wrapper, with minimal re-coding.
+	+ and use 3rd Party SIMD wrapper libraries.

 #Library folder's structure